 What is the Main Focal point in a room?

 Did we catch your curiosity on TV5 Thursday?
 Here is a little more info on how to set up your room when you tough focal points.
-Or send us an email and we will help you directly for your exact room needs.

 So what is the main focal point?